 As new Muslims, we are sometimes overwhelmed by all the new things, the teachings, the practices and also the diversity in the teachings.
 We read (often unstructured) in the internet or try to understand books that were given to us.

 Today, I wished that somebody would have told me to work on my love for Prophet Muhammad.
 I wished that somebody would have taken me and told me about this amazing person our Prophet was.
 About all these heart-warming and heart-breaking real-life-stories.
 About his feelings and not just his words.

 Instead, I read narrations from our beloved Prophet (peace be upon him) and what he said.
 Although I tried to follow his words, I was not able to fully connect.
 He (peace be upon him) felt distant and I was unable to connect him to my present moment.

 How to Build a Connection

 The missing connection hurt me but I did not really know how to change it.
-I wondered how I can better follow and imitate him.
+I wondered how I could better follow and imitate Prophet Muhammad.
 Then Allah sent me my first spiritual guide.
 It was him who started connecting me with our Beloved (peace be upon him) because he had already forged a connection with him.